primesoft-group/oneconnexx-docs/_pages/setup/en/oneconnexx.md

 OneConnexx.exe –uninstall –servicename=OneConnexx
 ```

--servicename = OneConnexx is replaced by the selected unique name of the instance.
+_-servicename=OneConnexx_ is replaced by the selected unique name of the instance.

 In a company network, it is recommended to create a separate user for the OneConnexx under which the service is installed.
 To run the service under this user, proceed as follows: